hareramray/nurostream/README.md

 timings and hot-expert cache benefits depend on the prompt; repeat runs before treating small differences as improvements.
 A larger expert cache also leaves less VRAM for ordinary projections, so increasing it can cause extra reads.

+Two habits this project learned the hard way, both from measurements that were individually correct and jointly misleading:

+- **Tune against the whole model, not one matrix.** A single-matrix microbenchmark ranked 128-row blocks fastest; in the full model they were slowest.
+The microbenchmark measured I/O in isolation and never saw per-block overhead accumulate over ~2,600 blocks a token.
+- **A short decode overstates sustained throughput.** Every figure below and in the GPT-OSS table is a 16-token run immediately after warmup, when the pinned experts still match what warmup routed to.
+A ~450-token generation sustained about 63% of the short-run rate.
+Prefill is far more reproducible — under 2% spread across runs, against ~20% for a 16-token decode — so prefer it when comparing configurations.

+The block and prefetch numbers for GPT-OSS-120B are in [the GPT-OSS section](#gpt-oss-120b); the table below is the 235B model.

 On the RTX 5050 Laptop GPU, the September 11 tuning run measured the following with the 235B model, a 1 GB I/O budget, 7 GB VRAM budget (including 1.5 GB